Medical Reviewer

 According to the National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Services Administration, approximately 1.7 million Americans aged 12 and above reportedly used kratom in 2021.[4]

 Despite its growing popularity, kratom is not federally regulated in the United States.
-The Drug Enforcement Administration (DEA) has listed kratom as a “Drug and Chemical of Concern,” but it has not been classified as a controlled substance under the Controlled Substances Act (CSA).[5]
-However, several states and municipalities have enacted their own regulations on kratom, including bans or restrictions on its sale and use.
+The Drug Enforcement Administration (DEA) has listed kratom as a “Drug of Concern,” but it has not been classified as a controlled substance under the Controlled Substances Act (CSA).[5]
+However, several states and municipalities have enacted their regulations on kratom, including bans or restrictions on its sale and use.

 Kratom Addiction and Abuse